Anyone can set resolutions. Keeping them is the hard part.

 Long term resolutions can be intimidating and are easy to put off.
 To stave off these common missteps, make a short term, step-by-step plan.

-Breaking your resolution down into bite-sized steps has two powerful benefits.
-First, you’ll be able to visualize the path to successfully fulfilling your resolution.
-Second, a step-by-step approach has the added benefit of giving you quick wins.
+A step-by-step approach also has the added benefit of giving you quick wins.
 You’re more likely to feel great about your progress if you can check off “run 4 times” each week, rather than feeling overwhelmed by the goal to “run a marathon”.
 Steps are easier to follow — it’s why we’ve broken down this guide into 4 steps instead of making it one giant paragraph.

 - Break down your resolution